About Us

 In her free time Deb and Sheldon enjoy their Polaris Ranger spending most weekends and warm summer evenings traveling around Lafayette, Iowa, and Grant County.
 Deb is the Co-Coordinator for the Cheese Country Trail and treasurer for the Tri County ATV Club.
 She also enjoys walking, reading, and television.

-Holstein is the clinic cat.
-He is 8 years old.
+Holstein was the clinic cat.
+He made it to be 17 years old.
 Holstein came to the clinic when he was just a kitten.
 He was a stray that was living on Dr. Ritchie’s street.
 One morning Dr. Ritchie came out and thought she had chased all of the kittens out from underneath her vet truck.
 She did not know one had sneaked back under her truck.
 He was very smart and climbed up on her spare tire.
 When she arrived at the clinic, Holstein climbed out from underneath and soon was a permanent resident of Center Hill Veterinary Clinic.

-Holstein enjoys his naps in the window with the sun beating down upon him.
-He also is a big fan of catnip, which we need to keep locked up or he would eat it all.
-He has a large appetite, which has created clinic challenges with respect to dog and cat food storage.
-Holstein has many fans; our clients enjoy seeing him and frequently ask his whereabouts when he is not out front.
+Holstein enjoyed his naps in the window with the sun beating down upon him.
+He also was a big fan of catnip, which we needed to keep locked up or he would eat it all.
+He had a large appetite, which has created clinic challenges with respect to dog and cat food storage.
+Holstein had many fans; our clients enjoy seeing him and frequently ask his whereabouts when he is not out front.